-Retail – fragmented retail markets typically consist of small to medium players that do not have the ability to become market leaders.
+Fragmented retail markets typically consist of small to medium players that do not have the ability to become market leaders.

-Market fragmentation is a concept suggesting that all markets are diverse and fragment into distinct customer groups over time.
+- Market fragmentation is a concept suggesting that all markets are diverse and fragment into distinct customer groups over time.

-Market fragmentation is typically initiated by a small customer group whose needs are not being met in the parent market.
+- Market fragmentation is typically initiated by a small customer group whose needs are not being met in the parent market.
 As the parent market grows and becomes fragmented, it becomes economically viable for a business to meet these needs.

-Market fragmentation can occur in any industry, though it is perhaps best exemplified in the finance, accounting, retail, and hospitality industries.
+- Market fragmentation can occur in any industry, though it is perhaps best exemplified in the finance, accounting, retail, and hospitality industries.

 Stages of Digital Transformation